plotly/react-chart-editor/README.md

 [multiple copies of react being loaded](https://github.com/facebookincubator/create-react-app/issues/1107).
-To get around this, you can create an [alias](https://github.com/facebookincubator/create-react-app/issues/393) that points your project to the copy of react that it should be using

-OR

-you can simply do `rm -rf node_modules/react` and `rm -rf node_modules/react-dom` inside of the `react-plotly.js-editor` repository so that your project relies on the react and react-dom copy of your main project.
+To get around this, you can create an [alias](https://github.com/facebookincubator/create-react-app/issues/393) that points your project to the copy of react that it should be using or you can simply do `rm -rf node_modules/react` and `rm -rf node_modules/react-dom` inside of the `react-plotly.js-editor` repository so that your project relies on the react and react-dom copy of your main project.

 ## See also